 Insert new records in SQL Server

 Since the connection is working, you can begin adding data.
-In this section, you'll insert a new row into a test table using a SQL statement to perform the operation.
+At this stage, you can insert a new row into a test table using the below code.

 using System;